CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see into the history
+~~It lets you see into the history~~
+Git log is a utility tool to review and read a history of everything that happens to a repository

 ## Question 13